harsha123e/prompt-engineering-projects/README.md

 I'm an aspiring prompt engineer focused on structured thinking, decision systems, and solving real-world problems through practical AI workflows.

 > I’m building this repo as a lifelong toolkit — and I’m excited to learn, iterate, and grow under the mentorship of world-class teams solving meaningful problems with AI.

+Interested in these prompts?
+DM me on X @nsriharsha333 or email me nsriharsha333@gmail.com!